McGaugh History, Family Crest & Coats of Arms

 - Margaret McGaugh, aged 22, who settled in America from Scotstown, Ireland, in 1913

-- William McGaugh, aged 35, who emigrated to America from Liverpool, in 1918
+- William McGaugh, aged 35, who immigrated to America from Liverpool, in 1918

-- Julia McGaugh, aged 20, who emigrated to the United States from Headford, Co.
+- Julia McGaugh, aged 20, who immigrated to the United States from Headford, Co.
 Galway, Ireland, in 1923

 Contemporary Notables of the name McGaugh (post 1700)